vsTerminus/c3downloader/README.md

 INSTALL:

-    - Script requires JSON::Parse and LWP::Simple to function.
+    - Script requires JSON::Parse, LWP::Simple, and Parallel::ForkManager to run.
-    - Create the "cons" and "cons/c3" folders, as the script will not try to create them
+    - Create the "Cons" and "Cons/C3" folders, as the script will not try to create them for you

 RUN: